genie-tooling/genie-tooling/docs/index.md

 ## Key Features

 *   **Simplified Development with the `Genie` Facade**: The primary entry point for most applications, offering a high-level API for common agentic tasks like LLM interaction, Retrieval Augmented Generation (RAG), tool execution, and natural language command processing.
 *   **Hyper-Pluggable Architecture**: Almost every piece of functionality—from LLM providers and tools to data loaders and caching mechanisms—is a plugin.
-This allows you to easily swap, extend, or create custom components.
+This allows you to easily swap, extend, or create custom components using a simple **Bootstrap Plugin** system.
-*   **Simplified Configuration**: Utilize `FeatureSettings` within `MiddlewareConfig` for quick setup of common features, with the flexibility for detailed overrides.
-*   **Async First**: Built with `asyncio` for high-performance, I/O-bound operations common in AI applications.
+*   **Explicit Tool Enablement**: For production safety, tools are only active if explicitly listed in the configuration.
+The `auto_enable_registered_tools` flag (`True` by default) allows for rapid development by automatically enabling tools registered via the `@tool` decorator.
 *   **`@tool` Decorator**: Effortlessly convert your existing Python functions into Genie-compatible tools with automatic metadata and schema generation.
-By default, these tools are automatically enabled upon registration, but it is strongly recommended to explicitly enable them via `tool_configurations` in production for enhanced security.
+*   **Zero-Effort Observability**: The framework is deeply instrumented.
+Enabling a tracer (e.g., `console_tracer` or `otel_tracer`) provides detailed, correlated traces for all internal operations through a pluggable `LogAdapterPlugin` system.

 ## Quick Start